michalderdak/de-assignment/README.md

 ## Tasks
 1. ##### Data ingestion:
- - Download files from the GCP bucket in batches of a certain size.
+ - Fetch files from the Google Cloud Platform bucket in batches of a certain size.
 2. ##### Data transformation:
  - Extract the `<date>_<time>` components from each file name, and convert that to a timestamp.
 Add the timestamp as a column called `timestamp` in the given file in the format `yyyy-MM-dd HH:mm:ss`
  - Parse the `id` column's middle value (for `bf8d460f-943c-4084-835c-a03dde141041` this is `4084`), and use that as an id in the newly generated file.